thenumbernine/langfix-lua/README.md

 `k.v=[::,...]` works the same in lambda-shorthand form.

+Things to note about self-scope:
+- Once it is set, you no longer have access to any other scope including global scope unless you set proper measures i.e. your object's `__index` points back to `_G`.

 # TODO

 - Safe-navigation doesn't work as statements, only as expressions in the rhs of assignments.